klirichek/music/examlpe.rst

    "hello world" @title "example program"~5 @body python -(php|perl) @* code

-The full meaning of this search is:
+The full meaning of this search

 - Find the words 'hello' and 'world' adjacently in any field in a document;

+- Additionally, the same document must also contain the words 'example' and 'program' in the title field, with up to, but not including, 5 words between the words in question;
+(E.g.
-- Additionally, the same document must also contain the words 'example' and 'program' in the title field, with up to, but not including, 5 words between the words in question; (E.g. "example PHP program" would be matched however "example script to introduce outside data into the correct context for your program" would not because two terms have 5 or more words between them)
+  "example PHP program" would be matched however "example script to introduce outside data into the correct context for your program" would not because two terms have 5 or more words between them)

 - Additionally, the same document must contain the word 'python' in the body field,